Become part of your new community

 There’s Something for Everyone

 Finding interesting opportunities and getting involved at Carleton is not what students find most challenging.
 The hardest part is deciding which ones to choose!
 Theater?
 Music?
 Cycling?
 Service?
-Stop by the Activities Fair on Friday, September 19 and meet student representatives from many of Carleton’s more than 100 student clubs and organizations and find out how you can get involved!
+Stop by the Activities Fair the first Friday of classes and meet student representatives from many of Carleton’s more than 240 student clubs and organizations and find out how you can get involved!
 During New Student Week, you will receive a lagniappe (pronounced LON-yop), the free student planner which will not only help you manage your time, but contains descriptions and contact information for chartered student organizations.
 You will find that the more involved you are at Carleton, the more you will get out of your time here.

-If you aren’t sure just where to start, or if you don’t see what you're looking for, be sure to stop by the Campus Activities Office, or check in with the Carleton Student Association (CSA).
+If you aren’t sure just where to start, or if you don’t see what you're looking for, be sure to stop by the Student Activities Office (SAO), or check-in with the Carleton Student Association (CSA).
 Figure out if what you want is out there…and if not, learn how you can get things started.